Duaa Babekr was just 4 years old when she began experiencing vision problems.

 Realizing their daughter—the second oldest of their five children—would have to struggle to do things that came naturally to other kids was heartbreaking for her parents, but they tried to stay positive.

-“It was a hard feeling,” Faris said.
+“It was a hard feeling,” said Duaa’s father, Faris.
 “But there was nothing to do but try to make her feel better.”

 To that end, her parents brought Duaa to an ophthalmologist, who soon understood that she required special treatment.
 Faris and his wife were advised to take her to the renowned Wills Eye Hospital in Philadelphia, but their insurance wouldn’t cover the expense.